DisnakeDev/disnake/docs/ext/commands/additional_info.rst

 App command sync
 -----------------

-If you're using :ref:`discord_ext_commands` framework for application commands (slash commands, context menus) you should understand how your commands show up in Discord.
+If you're using :ref:`discord_ext_commands` for application commands (slash commands, context menus) you should understand how your commands show up in Discord.
 If ``sync_commands`` kwarg of :class:`Bot <ext.commands.Bot>` (or a similar class) is set to ``True`` (which is the default value) the library registers / updates all commands automatically.
 Based on the application commands defined in your code it decides which commands should be registered, edited or deleted but there're some edge cases you should keep in mind.